 The complete subjective health assessment is part of assessment, the first component of the nursing process (assessment, analysis/diagnosis, planning, implementation and evaluation) outlined in Figure 1.2.

-As illustrated in Figure 1.2, the assessment phase of the nursing process involves collecting (information that the client shares) and (information that you collect when performing a physical exam).
+As illustrated in Figure 1.2, the assessment phase of the nursing process involves collecting subjective data (information that the client shares) and objective data (information that you collect when performing a physical exam).
 See Table 1.1 for an overview and examples of subjective and objective data.
 This book focuses on subjective data collection in the context of the complete subjective health assessment.

 Information that the client shares with you spontaneously or in response to your questions.